Jaws (film): Writing

 The first three drafts of the screenplay for Jaws were written by Peter Benchley (pictured in 1974), the author of the original novel.

 For the screen adaptation, Spielberg wanted to stay with the novel's basic plot, but discarded Benchley's subplots.
 He declared that his favorite part of the book was the shark hunt on the last 120 pages, and told Zanuck when he accepted the job, "I'd like to do the picture if I could change the first two acts and base the first two acts on original screenplay material, and then be very true to the book for the last third."
 When the producers purchased the rights to his novel, they promised Benchley that he could write the first draft of the screenplay.
 The intent was to make sure a script could be done despite an impending threat of a Writer's Guild strike, given Benchley was not unionized.
 Benchley wrote three drafts before the script was turned over to other writers; delivering his final version to Spielberg, he declared, "I'm written out on this, and that's the best I can do."
 Benchley later described his contribution to the finished film as "the storyline and the ocean stuff—basically, the mechanics", given he "didn't know how to put the character texture into a screenplay."
-One of the changes was to remove the novel's adulterous affair between Ellen Brody and Matt Hooper, at the suggestion of Spielberg, who feared it would compromise the camaraderie between the men on the Orca.
+One of the changes was to remove the novel's adulterous affair between Ellen Brody and Matt Hooper at the suggestion of Spielberg, who feared it would compromise the camaraderie between the men on the Orca.
 During the film's production, Benchley agreed to play a small onscreen role as a reporter.

-Spielberg, who felt that the characters in Benchley's script were still unlikable, invited the young screenwriter John Byrum to do a rewrite, but he declined the offer.
+Spielberg, who felt that the characters in Benchley's script were still unlikable, invited the young screenwriter John Byrum to do a rewrite, but Byrum declined the offer.
 Columbo creators William Link and Richard Levinson also declined Spielberg's invitation.
 Tony and Pulitzer Prize-winning playwright Howard Sackler was in Los Angeles when the filmmakers began looking for another writer and offered to do an uncredited rewrite; since the producers and Spielberg were unhappy with Benchley's drafts, they quickly agreed.
 At the suggestion of Spielberg, Brody's characterization made him afraid of water, "coming from an urban jungle to find something more terrifying off this placid island near Massachusetts."